abuiles/ember-101/hands-on.md

 keys and naming, everything is in **snake_case**.

-We mentioned previously that everything has to be in **camelCase** since it is what the default **Ember-Data** adapter expects but we are allowed to extend the **DS.RESTAdapter** to write our own ones, matching our backend's payload.
+We mentioned previously that everything has to be in **camelCase** since it is what the default **Ember-Data** adapter expects, but we can extend the **DS.RESTAdapter** to write our own adapter, matching our backend's payload.

-This is such a common scenario that **Ember-Data** includes by default a **DS.ActiveModelAdapter**[^activeModelAdapter] which is modeled after **rails-api**'s project [active_model_serializers](https://github.com/rails-api/active_model_serializers), it is widely used in the **Ruby on Rails** world and basically helps building the **JSON** which the API will be returning
+This is such a common scenario that **Ember-Data** includes by default a **DS.ActiveModelAdapter**[^activeModelAdapter] which is modeled after **rails-api**'s project [active_model_serializers](https://github.com/rails-api/active_model_serializers), that is widely used in the **Ruby on Rails** world and basically helps building the **JSON** which the API will be returning

 T> The following is the implementation of [DS.ActiveModelAdapter](https://github.com/emberjs/data/blob/v1.0.0-beta.10/packages/activemodel-adapter/lib/system/active_model_adapter.js#L104) is just a few lines of code and helps us understand what's going on under the hood.

 There are a bunch of different adapters for different projects and frameworks, some of them are:

 - [ember-data-django-rest-adapter](https://github.com/toranb/ember-data-django-rest-adapter)
 - [ember-data-tastypie-adapter](https://github.com/escalant3/ember-data-tastypie-adapter)